Crédit Mobilier scandal: Obstacles to investment

 The railroad would have to be built for 1750 miles through desert and mountains, incurring extremely high freight costs for supplies.
-There was the likely risk of armed conflict with hostile tribes of Native Americans, who occupied many territories in the interior, and no probable early business to pay dividends.
+There was the high risk of armed conflict with hostile tribes of Native Americans, who occupied many territories in the interior, and no probable early business to pay dividends.

 There was no existing demand for railroad freight or passenger traffic for virtually the entire proposed route.
 Since no towns or cities of any size yet existed on the western prairies, there was no commercial activity between Nebraska and the California border.
 Nor were there any branch lines running either north or south of the proposed route that would have been able to feed their traffic to a new transcontinental railway.
 As a result, private investors refused to invest.

 In spite of this, the entire railroad scheme was proposed as a "going concern" – a financially viable enterprise that relied on "below-market" financing and then could continue to function as a business enterprise, covering its operating expenses with freight and passenger revenues while providing profits for investors and interest payments to the US government for the borrowed capital (at the federal rate based upon the U.S. government bond rates), and ultimately retiring its debt to the U.S. government.